-A cycle slip is a discontinuity in a receiver’s continuous phase lock on a satellite’s signal.
+A cycle slip is a discontinuity in a receiver’s phase lock on a satellite’s signal.
 A power loss, a very low signal-to-noise ratio, a failure of the receiver software, a malfunctioning satellite oscillator can cause a cycle slip.
 It can also be caused by severe ionospheric conditions.
 Most common, however, are obstructions such as buildings, trees, etc., that are so solid they prevent the satellite signal from being tracked by the receiver.
 Under such circumstances, when the satellite reappears, the tracking resumes.

 There are several methods of handling cycle slips.
 They are often controlled in post-processing rather than real-time.